KSHS-Robotics-Club/Shared-Dotfiles/README.md

 # Shared-Dotfiles
 Some shared dotfiles designed to provide an easy to use out of the box Linux experience for less experienced members.
+This is designed to be used on an lts PopOs! device.
+Download can be found [here](https://pop.system76.com/).

 ## Setup
 To setup run